3 Insights About How Rise 360 Courses Work with Screen Readers

 Screen Reader Announcement Order

-Note that since it’s decorative, I deliberately hid the image from the screen reader by changing the alt text to “”.
+Note that since it’s decorative, I deliberately hid the image from the screen reader by putting two quotes ("") in the alt text field.
 That way, the screen reader skips over it.
 If I hadn’t done that, the screen reader would have read the image name or alt text before the course content.

 Hopefully these insights will help prepare you for testing your Rise 360 courses with screen readers.
 But if you feel like you need more information before you get started, check out these helpful resources: